Appendix H: Constants Derived from First Principles

 Appendix H Conclusion

-We have derived the entropic drift constant $k_E = 0.003$ from five independent approaches:
+We have derived the entropic drift constant k_E = 0.003 from five independent approaches, and demonstrated how to reverse the formulas to extract hidden architectural complexity from observable error rates:

 Theory Path Result